-If you receive workers’ comp and are worried about your benefits being taxed, it’s a good idea to learn more about this program and its rules for taxation.
-Discover when workers’ comp benefits can be taxed and the reasons you may need to hire a workers’ comp attorney.
+If you receive workers’ compensation and are worried about your benefits being taxed, it’s a good idea to learn more about this program and its rules for taxation.
+Discover when workers’ comp benefits can be taxed and the reasons you may need to hire a workers’ compensation attorney.

 In general, workers’ comp benefits are not taxable.
 However, this can change when you receive both workers’ comp benefits and SSDI payments.
 When you receive both workers’ comp and SSDI, there is a threshold to the amount of monthly payments you can be given without taxation.
 If the total amount of your benefits is 80 percent or more than your current average earnings before your injury, then your SSDI will be offset or reduced, and this offset amount can be taxed.